 By the end of the year, traces of the new branch of engineering had emerged.
 You can hear it in the way the first cohort talked about their prototypes and their design process: how the choices they’d faced and trade-offs they’d made would influence the way people interacted with and interpreted their technology; how infrastructure decisions would influence issues like data security; and the process and repercussions of decommissioning their technical system.

 What’s next for the Maker Projects?
 Some of them have a future in further study, with six of the first cohort going on to a PhD.
 For others, these prototype cyber-physical systems will be a memento of a life-changing year.
 Despite the occasional frustrations, late night coding sessions and last minute repairs, #3AiFirstCohort – now the first alumni of 3Ai – will go forward with fond memories of their Maker Project and an in-built toolkit to effectively and ethically manage the technologies that will shape our lives.

 #3Ai2020cohort tackled their individual Maker Projects in Semester 1 and are about to embark on their group projects in Semester 2.
-We’ll likely see our future cohorts take on the same challenge (Interested?
-Visit our Masters page to apply for the 2021 program).
+We’ll likely see our future cohorts take on the same challenge.
 We will endeavour to update this page with new reflections from our cohorts to come.

 Last updated 28 July 2020.